Essential things to pack for travelling + free PDF printable!

 Speeeaking of the phone, don’t forget your chargers at home!
 That wouldn’t be pleasant.

 As for the reservations, one of the times when a printed reservation would have been a good idea was in a hotel in the Canaries.
-We booked the room at a time when they had a “bottle of wine and dinner included” for the same rate as just a room and breakfast on hotels.com.
-We had to fight the receptionists to not charge us the dinner fee – 20 euros for a person – on 3 separate occasions because they couldn’t see it in the system and couldn’t print the reservation (broken printer).
+We booked the room at a time when they had a “bottle of wine and dinner included” promotion for the same rate as just a room and breakfast on hotels.com.
+We had to fight the receptionists to not charge us the dinner fee – 20 euros for a person – on 3 separate occasions because they couldn’t see it in the system (images weren’t loading) and couldn’t print the reservation (broken printer).

 Plus, it’s a good idea to have some backup options for the activities as well, as you never know what could happen.
 But that’s already for a different article, haha, isn’t it?

-Essential toiletries to pack
+Essential toiletries for travel

 - Deodorant